Home

 Journey to the Poor Knights Islands

 Four million years ago, a volcano created some small islands off the coast of New Zealand.
 Captain Cook discovered the islands in 1760 and named them the Poor Knights Islands.
 Separated from the mainland for millions of years, the islands developed unique plants and animals found nowhere else on earth.
-A beautiful example of this is the Poor Knights Lily - Xeronema callistemon.
+A spectacular example of this is the rare Poor Knights Lily - Xeronema callistemon.

 Xeronema callistemon - Poor Knights Lily